MechanisM/Tofu/README.md

 By default Tofu can handle some errors (like 404s or 500s) if no other handler has been defined in the application.

-During the initialization phase the application has also to define and initialize a Tofu context (`tofu_ctx_t`) which holds all the information needed to run the application.
-The app backend can be chosen in this phase.

 ## EXTRA LIBRARIES